Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Introduction

 where the expectation is over the i.i.d.\ samples $X_1,\dots,X_n$ from $f$, and possible randomization of the estimator.
 The \emph{minimax estimation rate} for $\fcal$ is the smallest risk over all possible estimators $\hat{f}:\sX^n \to \fcal$, i.e.,

-Let $\gcal_{d,k}$ denote the class of $k$-mixtures of $d$-dimensional Gaussian distributions, and $\acal_{d,k}$ denote the class of $k$-mixtures of $d$-dimensional axis-aligned Gaussian distributions.
-Then \Theorem{upper_bound} implies the minimax estimation rate of $\gcal_{d,k}$ is $\widetilde{O}(\sqrt{kd^2/n})$, and \Theorem{upper_bound_axis_aligned} implies the minimax estimation rate of $\acal_{d,k}$ is $\widetilde{O}(\sqrt{kd/n})$.
+Let $\gcal_{d,k}$ denote the class of $k$-mixtures of $d$-dimensional Gaussian distributions, and let $\acal_{d,k}$ denote the class of $k$-mixtures of $d$-dimensional axis-aligned Gaussian distributions.
+Then \Theorem{upper_bound} implies the minimax estimation rate of $\gcal_{d,k}$ is $\widetilde{O}(\sqrt{kd^2/n})$; indeed, the theorem states that to get error $\leq \eps$ we need some $n\leq \polylog(kd/\eps) kd^2/\eps^2$ many samples, hence, solving for $\eps$, we find that given $n$ samples we obtain an estimator with error $\eps \leq \polylog(kdn) \sqrt{kd^2/n}$.
+Similarly, \Theorem{upper_bound_axis_aligned} implies the minimax estimation rate of $\acal_{d,k}$ is $\widetilde{O}(\sqrt{kd/n})$.
 Note that these theorems indeed imply stronger statements than these risk bounds, since they give guarantees for the case where the target distribution does not necessarily belong to the known class $\fcal$, a setting not captured by the minimax framework.

-Finally, the proof of \Theorem{lower_bound} (see Theorem~\ref{thm:lb} below) implies that the minimax rate of $\gcal_{d,k}$ is $\Omega\left(\sqrt{k d^2 / n} \right)$, improving the $\Omega\left(\sqrt{k d^2} /\sqrt n \log n \right)$ lower bound proved in the preliminary version of this paper~\cite{gaussian_mixture_conference_version}.
+Finally, the proof of \Theorem{lower_bound} (see Theorem~\ref{thm:lbmixture} below) implies that the minimax rate of $\gcal_{d,k}$ is $\Omega\left(\sqrt{k d^2 / n} \right)$, improving the $\Omega\left(\sqrt{k d^2} /\sqrt n \log n \right)$ lower bound proved in the preliminary version of this paper~\cite{gaussian_mixture_conference_version}.

 \paragraph{Computational efficiency.} Although our approach for proving sample complexity upper bounds is algorithmic, our focus is not on computational efficiency.
 The resulting algorithms have nearly optimal sample complexities, but their running times are exponential in the dimension $d$ and the number of mixture components $k$.
 More precisely, the running time is $2^{kd^2 \polylog(d, k, 1/\eps,1/\delta)}$ for mixtures of general Gaussians, and $2^{kd \polylog(d, k, 1/\eps,1/\delta)}$ for mixtures of axis-aligned Gaussians.
 The existence of an algorithm for density estimation that runs in time $\poly(k, d)$ is unknown even for the class of mixtures of axis-aligned Gaussians, see \cite[Question 1.1]{gaussian_mixture}.